AM311/Cybersecurity_Report/home.md

 	`msfconsole -r ./Desktop/meterpreter.rc`

-	where `msfconsole` is a    and `meterpreter.rx` is a script made up of the following commands:
+	where `msfconsole` is a CLI   and `meterpreter.rx` is a script made up of the following commands:

 	```
 	ddd